mauritssilvis/challenges/java/basic_maven_project_intellij/README.md

 To solve these problems, include the project coordinates, i.e., the group ID, the ID and the version of the artifact, in the project object model, `pom.xml`.

-For the current project, these coordinates are given by
+For the current project, these coordinates are given by:

 ```xml
 <project>